 1.)
 You cannot be in a major deficit.
 If you are, you won’t build muscle and your hormones will slowly tap out.
 So although this may be necessary for a major fat loss phase, that’s not what this phase is about.
 This phase is about shredding up WHILE building or at the very least maintaining as much muscle as possible.

 2.)
 You cannot be in a major surplus.
 If you are, you won’t burn any body fat because you’re eating too much!
 So again, even though this may be ideal to bulk up or gain as much muscle as fast as possible… it’s only ideal if you plan to add some body fat along with that new muscle mass.

 And the coolest part about this right here… is that the original version of this article was written 18 months ago.
 You’re reading 2.0, the revamped version.
 But since then, research has actually shown muscle growth to occur during maintenance caloric intake (1).
-Which means my experience and anecdote was correct, despite many others saying “you must be in a surplus to gain muscle mass”.
+This means my experience and anecdote were correct, despite many others saying “you must be in a surplus to gain muscle mass”.

 When we’re at a maintenance level of calories, we’re ensuring enough for progress with performance, which is one of the most important aspects here because if we perform better we will likely build more muscle tissue as well.